Year of Making 2026

 • 2 x June/July weekend work-in-progress events – (studio and/or streamed) presentations to small invited audiences.
 Individuals who choose to be part of the group meeting monthly online could choose to use studio for sharings.

-• One day sole use of studio to prepare and present at the end of the residency to your invited audience (in person and/ or streamed) in Dec 2025/ Jan 2026.
+• FINAL DAY sole use of studio to prepare and present at the end of the residency to your invited audience (in person and/ or streamed) in Dec 2026/ Jan 2027.
 We hope that this might be possible even for artists who are not in London – this we can discuss.

-Don’t let this contribution put you off – there are various options that may help: work exchange either in administration or movement/performance research and one 50% bursary for an applicant who is either under 25 years or over 65 years.
+Don’t let this contribution put you off – there are various options that may help: work exchange either in administration or movement/performance research and one 50% bursary for an applicant who is either under 25 years.
 Also you may like to approach someone to support you using our NEW SPONSOR’S VOUCHER

 Click here to apply now / express your interest using this application form.
 We process applications as soon as they come in!
-The application will request some background info about you and your work together with a Creative Statement; this can be brief as Caroline will meet and talk with all applicants.
+You will be invited for a zoom or in person meeting to talk more about the programme and how it may work for you and your creative practice.
+The application will request some background info about you and your work, together with a Creative Statement; this can be brief as Caroline will meet and talk with all applicants.
 It is not necessary for applicants to have a single well defined project or focus: in each year, there is always a mix of open researchers and production focused making.
-Your submission begins a process of meetings/ dialogue through which you’ll find out more about the programme and if it suits you/ your company/ collective.
 The aim is for final decisions regarding participation to be made ASAP.

 Invitations: Following receipt of application you will be invited to talk more about the Year of Making